 An airport taxi transfer from the Hotel Centroamericano costs $25 for 2 people.
 A little less than the $30 it cost us to travel in from the airport four weeks earlier (see Avianca from Bogota to Panama).

-Panama City Hotels – You may also like:
+If you enjoyed Panama City Hotels, check out our Panama Roundtrip.
+You may also like: